cosmology-tech/cosmos-kit/packages/react/README.md

 To define your own modal, you can input you modal component in `WalletProvider` props.

-required ModalProps in your modal component are as below.
+Required properties in your modal component:

 ```ts
 import { WalletModalProps } from '@cosmos-kit/core';